chanzuckerberg/czid-qa/README.md

-# idseq-qa
+# IDseq QA
-Custom tools to QA new releases of gsnap, rapsearch, STAR, or any other bioinformatics tool used in the IDseq pipeline.
+Custom tools to QA new releases of gsnap, rapsearch, STAR, or any other bioinformatics tool used in the [IDseq pipeline.](https://github.com/chanzuckerberg/idseq-dag/)

 Example use: